python/cpython/Doc/library/email.errors.rst

-   :class:`~email.header.Header` may raise this error for certain base64 decoding errors, and when an attempt is made to create a header that appears to contain an embedded header (that is, there is what is supposed to be a continuation line that has no leading whitespace and looks like a header).
+   :class:`~email.header.Header` may raise this error for certain base64 decoding errors, and when an attempt is made to create a header that appears to contain an embedded header (that is, there is what is supposed to be a continuation line that has no leading :term:`whitespace` and looks like a header).

 .. exception:: BoundaryError()